ZivSimchoni/Z-Guides/_posts/2022-02-20-ProgramList.md

 <li><a href="https://notepad-plus-plus.org">NotePad++</a> - Notepad++ is a free (as in "free speech" and also as in "free beer") source code editor and Notepad replacement that supports several languages.</li>
 <li><a href="https://github.com/burtonator/polar-bookshelf">Polar Bookshelf</a> - Polar Bookshelf is an incremental reading and personal knowledge .repository for PDF and the web created using the Electron framework and PDF.js.</li>
 <li><a href="https://www.qownnotes.org">QOwnNotes</a> - QOwnNotes is a free plain-text notepad with markdown support for Linux, Mac OS X and Windows.</li>
+<li><a href="https://obsidian.md">Obsidian Notes</a> - Obsidian is a powerful knowledge base on top of a local folder of plain text Markdown files.</li>
 <li><a href="https://github.com/gildas-lormeau/SingleFile">SingleFile</a> - SingleFile is a WebExtension compatible with Chrome, Firefox (Desktop and .Mobile), and Opera that helps you to save a complete web page into a single HTML file.</li>
 <li><a href="https://standardnotes.org">Standard Notes</a> - Standard Notes is a safe place for your notes, thoughts, and life's work.</li>
 <li><a href="https://tiddlywiki.com">TiddlyWiki</a> - a non-linear personal web notebook.</li>